marilynwaldman/GCPObjectDetection/DockerImage/README.md

 ## Build the Dockerfile and upload it to GCP.
 Instruction found [here](https://cloud.google.com/container-builder/docs/quickstarts/dockerfile)

-1.  cd to this directory
+cd to this directory
      cd DockerImage
+     ls -l

-2.  you should see Dockerfile - it will built an uploaded to GCP. ls -l
+You should see Dockerfile - it will built an uploaded to GCP.

 ### Log in to Google Cloud